fbpx

 Problems revealed in the survey can be a deal-breaker for chain-free buyers, too.
 And if the buyer’s financial situation changes unexpectedly, it can slow things down.
 The sale could even collapse.

-Conveyancing delays and gazumping/gazundering are still completely possible with chain-free transactions, too.
+Conveyancing delays, gazumping, and gazundering are still completely possible with chain-free transactions, too.

 Tips to stop a house sale falling through